vasconcelose/diabetes-population-sim/README.md

 Default constants defined at util.Constants are:

   1. POPULATION_SIZE
-..* specifies the initial population size
+    * specifies the initial population size
   2. DIABETICS
-..* specifies the initial percentage of diabetics
+    * specifies the initial percentage of diabetics
   3. ODDS_FATHER_ONLY
-  ..* odds of inheritance if only the father has the disease
+    * odds of inheritance if only the father has the disease
   4. ODDS_MOTHER_ONLY_LESS_THAN_TWENTY_FIVE
-  ..* odds of inheritance if only the mother has the disease and is less than 25 years old
+    * odds of inheritance if only the mother has the disease and is less than 25 years old
   5. ODDS_MOTHER_ONLY_NOT_LESS_THAN_TWENTY_FIVE
-  ..* odds of inheritance if only the mother has the disease and is more than 25 years old
+    * odds of inheritance if only the mother has the disease and is more than 25 years old
   6. WOMEN_S_FERTILITY
-  ..* women's fertility
+    * women's fertility
   7. MOMS_UNDER_AGE_25
-  ..* proportion of mothers under the age of 25
+    * proportion of mothers under the age of 25
   8. GENERATIONS
-  ..* number of generations to simulate
+    * number of generations to simulate
   9. EXCHANGE_FACTOR
-  ..* population exchange factor
+    * population exchange factor

+For further detail please refer to file *Type-1-Diabetes-Eduardo-Vasconcelos.pdf*